opentensor/clm_model_tuning/README.md

 Fine-tuning (or training from scratch) the library models for language modeling on a text dataset for GPT, GPT-2.
 Causal languages like this are trained or fine-tuned using a causal language modeling (CLM) loss.

-The following examples, we will run on datasets hosted on Bittensor's IPFS swarm, on HuggingFace's dataset hub, [hub](https://huggingface.co/datasets) or with your own text files for training and validation.
+The following examples, we will run on datasets hosted on Bittensor's IPFS mountain dataset, on HuggingFace's dataset [hub](https://huggingface.co/datasets) or with your own text files for training and validation.
 We give examples of both below.

 ### GPT-2/GPT and causal language modeling